Aetopia/HaloInfNVAPI/README.md

 - LODBias: Off/Low/Medium/High
 ```

 1. FPS
     Valid values range from 20 to 1000 FPS.
     The maximum framerate option is altered.

-2. LODBias:
+2. LODBias
     This value uses a preset based system.
     This option alters the driver profile's LOD Bias (DX) value which controls the level of detail within the game.
 (This only affects the game's textures.)
     - Off: NVIDIA Default.
     - Low: Value of `-1` is used.
     - Medium: Value of `-1.5` is used.